magento/merchdocs/src/sales/order-management.md

 ---
 title: Order Management
 sections:
- - title: Quotes
+ - title: <span class="b2b-only">Quotes</span>
-   content: <span class="card-edition-b2b">Use the Quotes feature to allow authorized buyers to initiate the price negotiation process by submitting a request from the shopping cart.
-The Quotes grid lists each quote received, and maintains a history of the communication between buyer and seller.</span>
+   content: Use the Quotes feature to allow authorized buyers to initiate the price negotiation process by submitting a request from the shopping cart.
+The Quotes grid lists each quote received, and maintains a history of the communication between buyer and seller.
    url: /sales/quotes.html

  - title: Orders